bigtoga/Examples/Mulesoft/Mulesoft Conference Notes/Mulsoft Connect 2020/Conference Notes.md

 **It's business unusual for all of our customers**

 Many hidden opportunities in current crisis - Things are now suddenly very different, and one key thing is that people are much more willing to try something new.

+With more WFH, no more "swivel chair IT" - where developers can turn around, ask for something, and IT delivers.
+Now we need more self-service software.

+**Anything that can run remotely should be ready to run remotely** - this drastically elevates the value of IT